xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/chvm.1.rst

   cat /tmp/lparfile | chvm lpar4 --p775

 5. To change the I/O slot profile for lpar1-lpar8 using the configuration data in the file /tmp/lparfile.
-Users can use the output of lsvm.and remove the cec information, and  modify the lpar id  before each I/O, and run the command as following:
+Users can use the output of lsvm, remove the cec information, modify the lpar id before each I/O, and run the command as following:

 .. code-block:: perl